CodeDialect/Blockcast/README.md

 This repository provides a **one-click automated setup script** to install Docker (if missing) and deploy the [Blockcast](https://app.blockcast.network) CDN Gateway using Docker Compose.

-## Register here first and connect your phantom wallet before noving forward
+## Register here first and connect your phantom wallet before moving forward

 [Blockcast](https://app.blockcast.network)